test-bdd/test-js/README.md

 # test-js

 A testing library for JavaScript that uses functional programming.
-The library works in Deno and Node.
+The library works in Deno, Node and the browser.

 ## Features